robmellett/saas-starter-livewire/README.md

 ## How billing works

+### Paddle Integration Checklist

+1. Create a Paddle account, and a sandbox account for testing.
+2. Create a Product in Paddle.
+3. Set your default Payment link In Paddle
+4. Create a Client Side Token in Paddle.
+5. Open a checkout and test a payment link

 **Tenant model**: subscriptions belong to a `Workspace`, not a `User`.
 The `Laravel\Paddle\Billable` trait is on `App\Models\Workspace`.

 **Plans** are configured in `config/billing.php`: